 This well-designed shoe has many positives, but perhaps the biggest plus to the current version of Saucony’s Triumph 17 is the FORMFIT technology.
 This midsole/insole combo – which includes their popular EVERUN foam – is designed to provide a plush fit that is customized to your foot.

-If you are a runner that suffers from under-pronation, this shoe is designed to help improve that issue.
-This is a nice natural running shoe that offers great road traction.
+If you are a runner that suffers from underpronation, this shoe is designed to help improve that issue.
+This is a nice neutral running shoe that offers great road traction and flex.

 - Super-plush cushioning

 - Great for mid to high arches